rachieg2/final_project/README.md

 ## Create Report

 To fully re-create the final report, you can run a simple `Make` command in the container.
 In the `run_docker.sh` helper script, there are easy helper calls to enter a bash terminal inside the container.
-Run the following in a `bash` console in the the repository folder:
+Run the following in a `bash` console in the the repository folder, after you have started `Docker` in the background:

 ```bash
 ./run_docker.sh bash